-- Training staff on the new SOP. - Auditing, reviewing and adding updates to existing SOPs. - 3.
-Developing a new "workflow" process for management of repeat prescriptions using reports available on dispensing software - 4.
-Supporting the pharmacist to prepare and organise governance and management for nursing home dispensing
+- Training staff on the new SOP. - Auditing, reviewing and adding updates to existing SOPs.

+3. Developing a new "workflow" process for management of repeat prescriptions using reports available on dispensing software

+4. Supporting the pharmacist to prepare and organise governance and management for nursing home dispensing

-Appendix III - Placement Governance
+Appendix III - Roles of the Preceptor